submerged-in-matrix/Semantic_models_for-MSE/README.md

 # Mini Materials Knowledge Graph (LLM-assisted Ontology)

-A short, beginner-friendly project to demonstrate **semantic modeling** skills that transfer directly to BAM’s role on ontologies and semantic interoperability.
+A short, beginner-friendly project to dive into **semantic modeling** for materials KG.

 ## 🎯 Goal
 Build a tiny, end-to-end pipeline that: